airr-community/airr-standards/docs/api/adc_api.rst

 This example queries for clones with a specific junction amino acid sequence among a set of repertoires.
 A limited set of fields is requested to be returned.
-The resultant data can be requested in JSON or :ref:`AIRR TSV <TSVSpecification>` format.
+The resultant data is provided in JSON format.

 .. code-block:: bash

-  curl -d '{"filters":{"op":"=","content":{"field":"junction_aa","value":"CARAHCSWGSSRFGAFDMW"}},"size":1}' -H 'content-type: application/json' https://vdjserver.org/airr/v1/clone
+  curl -d '{"filters":{"op":"=","content":{"field":"junction_aa","value":"CARAHCSWGSSRFGAFDMW"}},"size":1}' -H 'content-type: application/json' http://covid19-1.ireceptor.org/airr/v1/clone

-This query searches the repository for clones that have a specific `junction_aa` field with a value of `CARAHCSWGSSRFGAFDMW` and requests only a single object in the response (`"size":1`).
+This query searches the repository for clones that have a specific ``junction_aa`` field with a value of ``CARAHCSWGSSRFGAFDMW`` and requests only a single object in the response (``"size":1``).
+The response would be similar to that provided by the single clone query given above.

 **Cell Endpoint**